AmberForrester/Tetris_Game/README.md

 # Tetris_Game :joystick:

-Build the Tetris game using Python and the Pygame package
+Embark on a nostalgic journey while building the classic Tetris game using Python and the Pygame package!

 Installing Pygame:
 ```